tannergaucher/portfolio-site-old/site/src/content/posts/2019/practical-guide-to-algorithms/index.md

 ## Memoization

 - When you cache the value that a function returns
+- Factorials are a common type of problem to solve using memoization, because you do a lot of the same calculations over and over
+- Rather than recalculating the result, memoize it

 > #### Memoization and caching
 >
-> Memoization is a type of caching.
-When you are caching the result of a function, it's called memoization.
+> Memoization is just a type of caching.
+If you are caching the result of a function, then it's called memoization.

-- Factorials are a common type of problem to solve using memoization, because you do a lot of the same calculations over and over
-- Rather than recalculating the result, memoize it

 #### Using memoization to save the results of a calculation